gdavidbutler/pthreadChannel/README.md

     chanOp(responseChan, response, chanOpPut);
     chanClose(responseChan);
     ````

-Channels distribute items fairly under pressure:
+* Channels distribute items fairly under pressure:
   * If there are waiting Gets, a new Get goes to the end of the line
     * unless there are also waiting Puts (as waiting Gets won't wait long)
       * then an item is opportunistically Get instead of waiting.
   * If there are waiting Puts, a new Put goes to the end of the line
     * unless there are also waiting Gets (as waiting Puts won't wait long)
       * then an item is opportunistically Put instead of waiting.
+* Channels provide an [atomic-broadcast](https://en.wikipedia.org/wiki/Atomic_broadcast) primitive.
+(See [Example](#example) squint.)
+* Channels provide a form of [lazy-evaluation](https://en.wikipedia.org/wiki/Lazy_evaluation), a demand monitor.
+(See [Example](#example) squint.)

 Find the API in chan.h:

+* chanInit(...)
+  * Each process must call this before using Channels.
 * chanCreate(...)
   * Allocate an Open chan_t (initialize reference count at 1, pair with chanClose).
 * chanOpen(...)